-Under Subpart W, the EPA requires operators to report CO_2 , CH_4 (methane) and N_2O (nitrous oxide) emissions from various sources and processes listed under the subpart.
-These GHG emissions are converted to CO_2 equivalent (" CO_2 e") emissions by using the respective Global Warming Potentials ("GWPs") for each pollutant.
+Under Subpart W, the EPA requires operators to report CO2, CH4 (methane) and N2O (nitrous oxide) emissions from various sources and processes listed under the subpart.
+These GHG emissions are converted to CO2 equivalent ("CO2e") emissions by using the respective Global Warming Potentials ("GWPs") for each pollutant.
 The GWPs published by the EPA in 2013 are listed in the table below.

 Greenhouse Gases GWPs

-CO 2 1
+CO 5 1

-CH 4 25
+CH4 25

 N 2 O 298

-The following are Denbury's emissions for 2016 and 2017 presented in metric tons (tonnes).
-These emissions coincide with emissions calculations using EPA's GHG Subpart W reporting requirements and applicability as described above.
+The following are Denbury's Scope 11 - GHG emissions and Vehicle Fuel Consumption emissions for 2017 and 2018 presented in metric tons (tonnes) or gallons (gal).
+These emissions coincide with emissions calculations using EPA's GHG Subpart W reporting requirements and applicability as described above.2